panzerdp/dmitripavlutin.com/posts/174-javascript-enums/index.md

 A proxy can improve the read and write operations on an enum by:

-* Throwing an error if an non-existing enum value is read
+* Throwing an error if a non-existing enum value is read
 * Throwing an error on write operations on enum properties

-Here's an implementation of a factory function that accepts an plain object enum, and returns a proxied object:
+Here's an implementation of a factory function that accepts a plain object enum, and returns a proxied object:

 ```javascript {4,10}
 // enum.js